Employee Compensation History

 - Add Email and enter your email address to receive an email when the installation process ends, instead of waiting for it to finish.

 Activate Central opens with the name of the Wizard now shown in green text and a green checkmark to the left of the wizard’s name.
-The current day, date, and time of completion are included, along with your name as the user who completed the Wizard.
-The environment in which the installation was applied (Stage, Config, or Train) is also shown.
+The current day, date, and time of completion are included, along with your name as the user who completed the wizard.
+The environment in which the installation was applied (Stage, Config, or Train) also shows.

 Note: If you want to add more information, click I want to add more.
 See Executing a Rollback When Using the “Add More“ Feature in the Payroll Wizards.